hashgraph/hedera-sdk-java/README.md

 Now that everything is set up correctly, the following statement should create a Hedera account by transferring 100,000 *TinyBars* from the paying account defined in `node.properties` into the new account.

-__Note__:  100,000,000 *TinyBars* is equivalent to 1 *hbar*.

 ```java
 account1 = AccountCreate.create(account1, account1Key, 100000);
 ```

 #### Retrieve the balance of a Hedera account
-Assuming that you have completed the steps above, the following statement will retrieve the balance of the account.
+Assuming that you have completed the steps above, the following statement will retrieve the balance of the account by querying the network.

 ```java
 long balance1 = account1.getBalance();